crabnebula-dev/tauri-fuzz/docs/src/diary.md

     - change visibility for the different modules
     - make sure that given paths are portable
 - Noticed that when opening a file `fopen` is not called but `open`
-- Another issue is that interceptor do not distinguish between calls from the crates and the code we are targetting
+- Another issue is that interceptor do not distinguish between calls from the crates and the code we are targeting
     - we need to have an interceptor that sets up a flag on the tauri command we are fuzzing (then it's single threaded?)

 ## 26